-And much to my dismay, the Vegas Strip was a little bit of a disappointment.
+And much to my dismay, the Vegas Strip was a bit of a disappointment.

 The hotels were even more amazing than I thought they would be.
 Their lobbies were straight out of movie scenes.
-And the Bellagio fountains were worth waiting outside in the heat of the night for the show.
+And the Bellagio fountains were worth waiting outside in the heat of the night for.

-However, nothing could have prepared me for the crowds so dense that we could barely move.
+However, nothing could have prepared me for crowds so dense that we could barely move.
 I honestly don’t know how to describe it to you.
-At one point we were crossing a bridge over the street and were packed in so close to strangers that you couldn’t bend your knee without bumping someone.
-It was oppressive.

-We walked into hotel lobbies and casinos just for a break from the suffocating wall of people.
+We walked into hotel lobbies and casinos just to get a break from the suffocating wall of people.
 Trying to stay together with a group bigger than 3 would have been almost impossible.

-Fremont Street was definitely busy and crowded, but nothing like the strip.
+Fremont Street was busy, but nothing like the strip.